preslavmihaylov/go-grpc-crash-course/README.md

-# go-grpc-exercise
+# go-grpc-crash-course

-An exercise for using the gRPC protocol in Go applications
+A crash course on using gRPC with Go